 In addition to the declaration of major, students declaring a double major or an ad hoc interdisciplinary major must also file a statement of the rationale for such a major.
 The departments involved will review the statement to evaluate the rationale for the proposed program.
 The appropriate departments, divisions, and committees are expected to review the records of all newly declared juniors and advise them whether the proposed program of study is satisfactory, or whether certain course changes are required.
 Specific course and credit distribution requirements for majors are detailed in the descriptions of the departmental and interdisciplinary programs.

 Junior Qualifying Examination

 After declaring the major, students must pass a qualifying examination administered by the major department and/or interdisciplinary committee before being allowed to begin a thesis in the senior year.
 Typically, these examinations are given near the end of the junior year.
-The objectives of the qualifying examination are to gauge the student’s mastery of his or her discipline or related disciplines, to serve as a diagnostic aid in identifying weaknesses in the student’s preparation for advanced study or thesis work in that discipline, to assist the student in unifying his or her knowledge of a major field of study, and to assist the major department or interdivisional committee in assessing the effectiveness of its own program.
+The objectives of the qualifying examination are to gauge the student’s mastery of the discipline or related disciplines, to serve as a diagnostic aid in identifying weaknesses in the student’s preparation for advanced study or thesis work in that discipline, to assist the student in unifying the knowledge of a major field of study, and to assist the major department or interdivisional committee in assessing the effectiveness of its own program.
 It is possible that a student who does not demonstrate competence in a field may be required to take further work.
 The review may also identify those who appear to need more time to develop their capabilities for the sustained independent work of the senior thesis.
-A second failure of the qualifying examination will debar the student from candidacy for a degree in that department, but the student may be encouraged to transfer to another department or division.
+A second failure of the qualifying examination will debar the student from candidacy for a degree in that department.
+The student may be encouraged to transfer to another department or division.